albassort/donations/posts/22Years.md

 If a blog is maintained, it will be rigorous, detailed, and fun to read.
 I hope to announce it here, should it happen.

+### Poems?

+In addition to a blog, I am going to most likely make a site for my poems.
+I would, encase of anything happening to me, data-loss, etc, be capable of distributing my poems.
+Since, as of yet, have no published them, putting them freely on the internet may make sense.
+Thus, there *may* be a poem portion of the site implemented in the near future, should I get over the fear of them being stolen from me haha.

 ### Thank you!

 Reading is hard, I appreciate you.